It seems that the new frontier for managing and improving our health is sleep. Everyone is talking about how important it is.

-At first I wondered if this gadget was going to be a gimmick but one week on and I’m hooked.
+At first, I wondered if this gadget was going to be a gimmick but one week on and I’m hooked.

-The S+ has a series of lights which indicate what the unit is doing.
+The S+ has a series of lights that indicate what the unit is doing.
 For example, there’s a green light to indicate that the unit and your phone are connected and a red light to indicate that they’re not – simple!

 I am happy to report that once you start the app working as you go to sleep the light goes out completely.

 As someone who has to cover those annoying red standby lights on TVs in hotel bedrooms because they keep me awake, I was very happy to find no such problem with this gadget.
 (High maintenance – me?).